Vibe Coding for PMs

 npm run dev

-Once it runs, open http://localhost:3000 in Chrome or Safari.
+Open your browser: Copy that http://localhost:3000 link and paste it into Chrome or Safari.
 You should see the default Next.js welcome page.

-Now that your "plumbing" is done, shift from Engineer Mode back into Product Mode.
-Time to decide what to build.
+This is the perfect moment to shift from Engineer Mode back into Product Mode.
+Now that your "plumbing" is done, you need to decide what to build on top of it.

 1